-Under the name "UrbanConcept", Shell offers an opportunity to design and build energy efficient vehicles that are closer in appearance to today's production type passenger cars.
-UrbanConcept vehicles must comply with the specific rules of Shell Eco-marathon for this group.
-One particular feature of this group is that vehicles competing in this group will require "stop & go" driving.
+The UrbanConcept class offers an opportunity to design and build energy efficient vehicles that are closer in appearance to modern passenger cars.
+UrbanConcept vehicles must comply with the specific Shell Eco-marathon rules for this vehicle class.
+Vehicles competing in this class will focus on "stop and go" driving.

-During all practice and competition driving at Shell Eco-marathon events only one person (the Driver) is allowed inside UrbanConcept vehicles, regardless of the number of seats installed.
+During practice and competition driving at Shell Eco-marathon events, only the Driver is allowed inside UrbanConcept vehicles, regardless of the number of seats installed.

-Article 45: DIMENSIONS
+ARTICLE 45: DIMENSIONS

-- a) The total vehicle height must be between 100 cm and 130 cm. - b) The total vehicle width, excluding rear view mirrors, must be between 120 cm and 130 cm. - c) The total vehicle length must be between 220 cm and 350 cm. - d) None of the vehicle dimensions, height, width and length must be achieved by body extensions such as 'stuck-on' appendages or cut-outs.
-The track width must be at least 100 cm for the front axle and 80 cm for the rear axle, measured between the midpoints where the tyres touch the ground. - e) The wheelbase must be at least 120 cm. - f) The Driver's compartment must have a minimum height of 88 cm and a minimum width of 70 cm at the Driver's shoulders. - g) The ground clearance must be at least 10 cm with the Driver (and necessary ballast) in the vehicle. - h) The maximum vehicle weight (excluding the Driver) is 225 kg.
+- a) The total vehicle height must be between 1000 mm and 1300 mm. - b) The total vehicle width, excluding rear view mirrors, must be between 1200 mm and 1300 mm. - c) The total vehicle length must be between 2200 mm and 3500 mm. - d) The track width must be at least 1000 mm for the front axle and 800 mm for the rear axle, measured between the midpoints where the tyres touch the ground. - e) The wheelbase must be at least 1200 mm.

+- f) The Driver's compartment must have a minimum height of 880 mm and a minimum width of 700 mm at the Driver's shoulders. - g) The ground clearance must be at least 100 mm with the driver (and necessary ballast) in the vehicle. - h) The maximum vehicle weight (excluding the Driver) is 225 kg. - i) All vehicle dimensions must not be achieved by body extensions such as 'stuck-on' appendages or cut-outs.

-Article 46: VEHICLE BODY
+ARTICLE 46: VEHICLE BODY